Your Local Specialist Travel Advisors For Custom Tours

 MADRID LOCATION AND HISTORY

-Madrid is located in the heart of the Iberian peninsula and right in the centre of the Castillian plain 646 meters above sea level.
-The city has a population over 3 million.
+Madrid is situated in the heart of the Iberian Peninsula, right at the center of the Castilian plain, 646 meters above sea level.
+The city boasts a population of over 3 million residents.

-The type of climate is the same as in the rest of the Spanish plain: severe winters and very warm summers, reaching temperatures over 30ºC.
+Madrid experiences a continental climate typical of the Spanish plain, characterized by severe winters and very warm summers, with temperatures often exceeding 30ºC.

-The grand metropolis of Madrid can trace its origins to the times of Arab Emir Mohamed I (852-886).
-It later became the subject of a dispute between the Christians and Arabs.
-At the end of the 17th century, under the Bourbons, a defensive wall was built for the protection of the new outlying areas.
-Contemporary Madrid continues to be Spain´s centre, geographically, politically and culturally speaking.
+The grand metropolis of Madrid traces its origins back to the era of Arab Emir Mohamed I (852-886).
+Throughout history, it was a contested territory between Christians and Arabs.
+By the end of the 17th century, under the Bourbons, a defensive wall was constructed to protect the newly developed areas.
+Today, contemporary Madrid remains the geographic, political, and cultural center of Spain.

 MADRID TYPICAL DISHES AND GASTRONOMY